let's create together!

 Users need a way to see everyone’s local time, schedules, and availability without doing mental math or risking mistakes

-Remote workers like Priya, global teams, and families check time differences 10+ times/day just to avoid mistakes.
+Remote workers like global teams and families check time differences 10+ times/day just to avoid mistakes.

 adjust personal routines